QuantumAgentic/Storacha_dart/README.md

 3. Make your changes with tests
 4. Submit a pull request

-Please note that APIs may change significantly as the package stabilizes.
+Please note that APIs may evolve as new features are added and the implementation is refined.

 ## 📄 License